kitodo/kitodo-production/README.md

 1. Use the example `build.properties.templates` file to create an actual `build.properties` file. cp build.properties.template build.properties
 2. Edit the file and provide the path to your Tomcat distributions `lib/` directory in the `tomcat.dir.lib` parameter.
-3. Execute ant to generate Goobi.Production distributable WAR and JAR files.
+3. Execute ant to generate Kitodo.Production distributable WAR and JAR files.
 All build artifacts (class files, javadoc, test results) will end up in the `build/` directory.
 All distributables end up in the `dist/` directory.

 ### Configuring your distribution